 Possession and Cultivation of Cannabis

 Instead, people who possess cannabis will have to pay a 500 Jamaican dollar fine (less than 4 U.S dollars) within 30 days of the offense.
 A person that possesses more than two ounces of ganja can be arrested and tried in court.
 If they are found guilty, they can receive a fine or prison time.
-A person can obtain marijuana for medicinal purposes once they receive a doctor's recommendation.
+A person can obtain medical marijuana once they receive a doctor's recommendation.
 Visitors, however, cannot take their cannabis product outside of Jamaica.